ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/common-job-failures.md

 ### Match or Purge Your Toolchains

 Where possible, only use one toolchain at a time.
-When you want to use software from muliple toolchains run `module purge` between running new `module load` commands.
+When you want to use software from muliple toolchains run `module reset` between running new `module load` commands.
 If your work requires a version of software that is not installed, [contact us](/#get-help).

 ## Conda Environments